The role of Coulomb branches in 2D gauge theory: Some consequences

 \section{Some consequences}

 We discuss briefly some geometry of the Coulomb branches as it emerges from their description in \S\ref{stat}.
-Flatness and normality were already established in \cite{bfn}, but it may be helpful to review them in the new construction.
+Flatness and normality were already established in \cite{bfn}; we will review them in the new construction.